 In my secondary history classroom, I always start the year with the question, “What is history?”
 On the surface this is a straightforward question.
 Most students respond, “the study of the past.”
 But what is the past?
 When an event happens to all people agree on how it played out?
 History was once current events.
 How many different perspectives are there in current events?
 The same is true in history.
 Is it possible to know what truly happened or what it felt like to be there?
 There could be as many histories as there are human witnesses.
 History has been written by victors, suppressing the story of the losers, therefore it has not been a truthful account of what happened, but rather the dominating account.
+History is also the study of the written record.
+Given that most of human history women were overwhelmingly illiterate, denied opportunities to record or publish, the method of historical knowing, denies women a space.
+Most importantly, history puts emphasis on spheres of public life that women were barred from: politics, economics, and the military.
+If emphasis were put on the family, medicine, and food, women would dominate history.
+The choice of emphasis is fundamentally exclusive of women.
 Good history is derived consensus of what happened based on evidence.
 And, as more evidence comes forward, the history changes.
 History is a moving target.
 It is alive.
 It is ever changing.

 In 1985 a woman named Alison Bechdel wrote a comic strip satirizing how few women appear as major characters, and appear to have lives, in movies.
 The immediate result was something nicknamed the Feminist Movie Test, or the Bechdel Test.
 Here it is: a film has to have at least two, named women in it, who talk to each other at some point, about something besides a man .
 That’s it: two women who exist and talk about stuff.
 The bar for feminism in film is barely off the ground and yet sadly few films pass the test.
 Every one of my favorites failed miserably.
 When I first learned about the test, the only film I showed in my history courses that passed the test was Iron Jawed Angels, a film about women’s suffrage.
 Thankfully today there are more options for history teachers.